 The serial collector is usually adequate for most small applications, in particular those requiring heaps of up to approximately 100 megabytes on modern processors.
 The other collectors have additional overhead or complexity, which is the price for specialized behavior.
 If the application does not need the specialized behavior of an alternate collector, use the serial collector.
 One situation where the serial collector isn't expected to be the best choice is a large, heavily threaded application that runs on a machine with a large amount of memory and two or more processors.
 When applications are run on such server-class machines, the Garbage-First (G1) collector is selected by default; see Ergonomics.

 This document and its recommendations apply to all JDK 9 supported system configurations, limited by actual availability of some garbage collectors in a particular configuration.
-See Platforms supported in JDK 9.
+See Oracle JDK 9 and JRE 9 Certified System Configurations.